suravarapusuryakiran/CarND-P01-LaneLines/writeup.md

 The first step could be a perspective mapping.
 Then we could start at the bottom of the mapped image and search for lane signatures in each row of the mapped image.
 That would also make use of the fact, that in between the two outer borders of the physical lane marking, there is only one specific color prominent.

-During the search upwards, we could access the lane information we've extracted from previous rows so far, expanding the detected lane marking pixel by pixel, marking their estimcated centers.
-This sort of expansion could end as soon as the probability for a  lane line falls under a specific threshold.
+During the search upwards, we could access the lane information we've extracted from previous rows so far, expanding the detected lane marking pixel by pixel, marking their estimated centers.
+This sort of expansion could follow curves and end dynamically as the probability for still expanding a lane marking would fall under a specific threshold.
 We would then calculate a line or curve out of the gathered line centers.

 #### 3.2 Improve lane clustering

 Instead of one clustering step, there could be two hierarchical steps.
-Step 1 could have a very tight similarity threshold trying to accumulate only one of the outer borders of each lane marking.
+Step 1 could have a very tight similarity threshold trying to cluster only one of the outer borders of each lane marking.
 Step 2 could try to pair up the clusters from step one trying two find two parallel clusters with a distance that about matches expected line marking width.